Processing of personal data in the context of postal controls

 Legal basis and purpose

-Swedish Customs has the right to carry out checks on mail and courier flows on the basis of Chapter 4, Section 19 of the Swedish Customs Act (2016:253) or Sections 4 and 8 of the Act (1996:701) on the powers of Swedish Customs at Sweden's border with another country within the European Union.
+Swedish Customs has the right to carry out checks on mail and courier flows on the basis of Chapter 6, Section 5 and 7 of the Customs Powers Act (2024:710).

 Your personal data is processed for this purpose on the basis of Article 6(1)(e) of the GDPR as part of the Swedish Customs' exercise of authority.